mbari-org/lcmto/README.md

 ## Installation

-You must have LCM installed, and source can be found on the [LCM Github page](https://lcm-proj.github.io).

-Install the package by navigating to the directory containing `setup.py` and execute the following command:
+See package dependencies in `requirements.txt`

+Using `pip`:

+    python -m pip install -r requirements.txt
+    python -m hatchling build
-    python setup.py build && python setup.py install
+    python -m pip install dist/lcmto-0.2.0-py2.py3-none-any.whl

 ## Getting Started

 Once installed, this utility assumes you have employed [`lcm-gen`](https://linux.die.net/man/1/lcm-gen) to generate types and have those available to your python environment, either installed in your site-packages, or referenced through export of `PYTHONPATH` or within code using `sys.path.append`.

 ### Reading in a Dataframe